 You can find out more about Kuesa 3D Studio here.

 Kuesa 3D Runtime

 Kuesa 3D Runtime is also available as a separate product, full support from us.
-The product is available on the Qt marketplace or directly from us.
+The product is available directly from us.
 This is perfect if you want to try out Kuesa and see what you can do with it.

 Like previous releases, it is freely available under the AGPL 3 license.

 Since it is built on top of Qt 3D, you can use the full Qt 3D API to further customize your application.
 For the most part, you can leverage things like Picking, Camera handling and a lot more for free.

 As for actual Qt requirements, Kuesa 3D Runtime requires either the latest Qt 5.12 or the new Qt 5.15 release.

 Lastly, Kuesa 3D is also a way for us to justify contributions to open source projects.
 In that sense, we’ve made a few contributions targeting:

 - Support for registering and creating user defined extension in Blender’s glTF exporter

 - Fixes for animations on the official Blender glTF exporter